Slartron/esp32c3-intro/projects/play-audio/README.md

 ## About

 This micropython app demonstrates how to play audio files.
+It's a [esp32-intro](../../README.md) project.

 ## Hardware